KristofKlein/ALClass/README.md

 Have fun and good luck!

 **ATTENTION**:
-As you are using Powershell maybe for the first time you will be prompted - in lucky cases - with some dialogs about confirming access e.g. for Nuget or Powershell Gallery.
+As you are using Powershell maybe for the first time you will be prompted - in lucky cases - with some dialogs about confirming access e.g. for NuGet or Powershell Gallery.
 Of course you should grant access to that.

 In some cases you will see some red text, saying something about Execution policies: